badrap/docs.badrap.io/docs/privacy.md

 For users who use our service without creating an user account, the legal basis for processing personal data is our legitimate interests.
 We use Google Analytics to collect anonymous visitor statistics.
-These technologies allow us to know someone visited our service.
+It allows us to know someone visited our service.

 ## What personal information do we process?